Navy Region Hawaii N-Focus: Spotlight on Office of the Inspector General (N00G)

-The team at Navy Region Hawaii (NRH) Office of the Inspector General (OIG) poses for a picture at the Military and Family Support Center on Joint Base Pearl Harbor-Hickam, Oct.
-30, 2024.
-The team of four includes the region inspector general Aaron Lehl, deputy inspector general Gwendolyn Haugen, inspector/investigator Lee Watanabe and management analyst Maria Gammon.
+The Office of the Inspector General (OIG) inspects, investigates, or inquires into matters of importance to the Department of the Navy with respect to fraud, waste, abuse, mismanagement, and command operations.
 The OIG provides support and guidance that enables management to evaluate the economy, efficiency, effectiveness, and integrity of the administration, operation, and function of the command.

-(U.S. Navy photo by Melvin J. Gonzalvo)
+The Office of the Inspector General (N00G) is one of more than 30 N codes at Commander, Navy Region Hawaii (CNRH).

+N codes are the operational backbone of a Navy command.
+Each N code functions as a department with a specific set of responsibilities and dedicated staff.
+Many N codes have sub-codes that oversee specific programs.
+The N code system was developed to provide a structure of the U.S. Navy for the chief of naval operations organization, which is typically illustrated in the command’s organizational chart.

 |Date Taken: